interstate-labs/validator_quickstart/deprecated/holesky/README.md

 ## Interstate

 Interstate is a proposer commitment network that sits on top of Flashbots / MEV Boost.
-It next to nothing for the validator to run, adds next to no additional slash risk, and generates up to 2x additional block rewards on top of MEV-Boost.
+Please view docs.interstate.so/research for details on the protocol.

 We are a sidecar that auctions off the transaction inclusion rights to users that seek to buy preconfirmations, and apps that seek to buy blockspace for blockspace futures.